Crown Oil: Environmental commitments

 In 2019, Crown Oil committed further to reducing fossil fuels' environmental impact by turning its attention to hydrotreated vegetable oil (HVO fuel), when the company invested £4 million in stocks of the renewable fuel, making it reportedly one of the only suppliers in the UK with a stock of the fuel.
 HVO fuel is said to be useful for industries such as farming, commercial vehicles and data centres to reduce their carbon emissions.

-Other -reducing fuels supplied are biodiesel and CHP biofuel.
+Biodiesel is another CO2-reducing fuel supplied by Crown Oil.

 Expansion and acquisitions

 Crown Oil has expanded its business over time through the acquisition of other fuel suppliers: